Toenail Pain [Toenail Fungus, Ingrown Toenails, Discolored Toenails]

-- You can lso keep the cotton ball jammed under the corner of the nail for added relief.
+- You can also keep the cotton ball jammed under the corner of the nail for added relief.

-- Don’t wear things like any high heeled shoes or dress shoes, your nail might push against the edges after a couple hours and cause some serious pain.
+- Don’t wear things like any high-heeled shoes or dress shoes.
+Your nail might push against the edges after a couple of hours and cause some serious pain.

 Tip #6: Take Anti-inflammatory medication.

 - If there is severe pain, it never hurts to take some pain relievers.

 - PS- Always check with your doctor 1st!